 Opening times: 11am to 9pm.

-Wittelsbacherplatz, tucked away near the majestic Odeonplatz and the tranquil Hofgarten, serves as the perfect backdrop for this quaint market.
+Wittelsbacherplatz is a unique destination with its medieval-style half-timbered stalls.
+Tucked away near Odeonplatz and the peaceful Hofgarten, it provides the perfect backdrop for this special market.

 Location: Wittelsbacherplatz.